 Beyond my particular case, think for a moment of how films actually shape our common world.
 Suppose I asked you: What does an astronaut do?
 What’s his life like?
 What struggles does he go through, professionally and personally, back home and in the spaceship?
-Most of us will have answers to these questions only through what we have seen in movies – 2001, A Space Odyssey, or Apollo 13, or Gravity, or Interstellar.
+Most of us don't hang out with astronauts very often, so we will have answers to these questions only through what we have seen in movies – 2001, A Space Odyssey, or Apollo 13, or Gravity, or Interstellar.
 Or what does it feel like to be criminal?
 Most of us will never know for real because we don’t want to go to jail, but we can all test it, we can all become gangsters for a couple hours: just watch Goodfellas, or Once upon time in America, or The Godfather, or Scarface, or Snatch.

 Cinema is not just entertainment or even a fleeting intellectual stimulant: it’s a space-time machine, a device to travel the multiverse and live other lives.
 A film is a short, safe and secure opportunity to live another life and wonder: what would I do in that situation?
 How would it feel to be that person or to live that experience?
 As such it’s a real-world shaping tool, because it expands our senses within it and broadens our individual experience of it.
 Just try to think what your life would be like and what your understanding of the world and of other people would be if you had never been exposed to one film in your life (whether film of television).
 Sure, you would have books, but the same argument applies there too.
 Suppose there were no books or films.
 Just imagine how restricted our awareness of the world would be: anything outside our individual, immediate experience would exist only through tales spoken to us from others.
 This is why throughout human history, storytellers have always been around and important in any society: they expand the mind.

-The flipside is that writing a film is like creating a small life.
-You birth it, and everything in it.
-And in a weird way I think this is one of the reasons why I enjoy writing: I get to create another life, one that I can control and determine in all aspects from beginning to end.
-This actually raises an interesting thought about character: many films are what we call “character-driven”, as opposed to “plot driven”, meaning that what makes the story move along is the character’s goals, personality, psychology, etc. And sometimes, you hear of writers who say that their characters have become so well defined that they don’t control what happens anymore: the characters take over, they override the writer’s power and take on a life of their own.
+The flipside of all this is that writing a film is like creating a small life.
+You birth it and everything in it.
+And in a weird way I think this is one of the reasons why I enjoy writing: I get to create another life, one that, unlike in the real world, I can control and determine in all aspects from beginning to end.
+This actually raises an interesting thought about character: sometimes, writers say that they have created characters that are so well defined that they take on a life of their own, making their own decisions.
 The writer is just there to report this imaginary world that is unfolding by itself, with characters who are acting as if of their own free will.
 But what makes such a character?
 If you’re writing a story with a strong character, let’s say a female protagonist, usually you will start by developing her backstory, where/when she was born, who her parents were, what her childhood was like, what she likes/dislikes, her character traits, is she shy, outspoken, smart, silly, adventurous, naughty, etc. Basically you are defining her determinants.
 What kind of person is she when we meet her at the beginning of the story?
 And this gives you some sense of what kind of decisions she will make as the story unfolds.
 Suppose then there comes a first turning point in the film where the protagonist faces a choice.
-As I said, some writers will say that their characters are so well drawn out that there can be no doubt about what the character will chose: she will say “Yes.”
-But as a writer, you still have control - you could very well write that this protagonist says “No.” Then what?
+As I said, some writers will say that their characters are so well drawn out that there can be no doubt about what the character will chose: when her boyfriend asks her to fly away with him, she will say “Yes.”
+But as a writer, you still have control - you could very well overwride what you believe to be her natural answer and write that she says “No.” Then what?
 If saying “no” is so blatantly inconsistent with the protagonists character up to that point, then people won’t buy into it.
 But there are surely cases where two different, even opposite choices can be made, without either one seeming out of character.
 What are we to make of this protagonist now?
 How can we ever say that we are dealing with the same person to begin with?
 If facing a choice with high stakes, a person decides to lie rather than tell the truth, or to kill rather than let live, doesn’t that fundamentally change who this person is, and always was?
 Or does it create two new identities who happen to share a common past?
 One of the guiding principles of good storytelling is to reveal character through choices – the higher the stakes of the choice, the truer the character reveal, the stronger the reward for the audience.
 But are we revealing character through choice, or creating it?
 Or both?
 And what of our own choices?
 Every time we face a decision, is our relationship to that decision the same as the writer’s, who could literally do anything he wants, or as the character’s, who is going to do what his determinants tell him to do?